cherifad/trakt_stats/README.md

 - `messages/fr.json` - French translations
 - `messages/en.json` - English translations

+## 🌐 Language in the URL

+This app supports switching languages without a full page reload.
+Use the `lang` query parameter to force French when needed:

+- English (default): no `lang` parameter in the URL
+- French: `?lang=fr`

+Components and pages will update the URL and localStorage when you change language so your preference persists across navigation.

 ## 🔒 Data & Privacy

 - All data is stored **locally** in your browser (localStorage)